aufdemarbeitsmarkt/stock-analysis/README.md

 A disadvantage of this refactor meant working with a template and, thus, I had to familiarize myself with the existing structure.
 At times, I found myself in the weeds, aiming to understand the template instead of the problem at hand.

 Finally, a _huge_ advantage of the refactored script was that it allowed for up to an ~87% decrease in runtime.
-See the table below for more details.
 Refer to the [table above](#code-performance) for more detailed performance data.